Are you planning to visit Japan? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Japan.

 Electricity in Japan

-In Japan the power plugs and sockets are of type A and B. The standard voltage is 100 V and the standard frequency is 50 / 60 Hz.
+In Japan the power plug sockets are of type A and B. The standard voltage is 100 V and the frequency is 50 / 60 Hz.

 Power plug adapter needed in Japan?